hyperledger-solang/solang/docs/targets/solana.rst

 - The Solana target requires `Solana <https://www.solana.com/>`_ v1.8.1.
 - Function selectors are eight bytes wide and known as *discriminators*.
 - Solana provides different builtins, e.g. ``tx.program_id`` and ``tx.accounts``.
+- When creating a contract in Solidity using ``new``, one :ref:`needs to provide <solana_constructor>` the data account address that is going to be initialized for the new contract.

 Compute budget
 ++++++++++++++